Why This Text Matters for Legal Assistants and Paralegals

 Ashley Stasiewich

 It is reasonable to argue, therefore, that this demographic requires a significant understanding of the fundamentals of law, which include knowledge of both substantive and procedural law.
 It would also be fair to say that soft skills in the form of customer service and technical skills are also required for competent non-lawyer legal professionals.
 However, despite the necessity of competent professionals working in these roles, legal education for this demographic remains unregulated or standardized and continues to be largely inaccessible outside of legal assistant or paralegal studies programs.
-The lack of standardized education, either through formal opportunities within post-secondary institutions or through informal opportunities within legal organizations, creates knowledge gaps that affect the daily operations of both private and public sector legal organizations and further create workplace barriers for individuals seeking career progression.
+The lack of standardized education, either through formal opportunities within post-secondary institutions or through informal opportunities within legal organizations, creates knowledge gaps that affect the daily operations of both private- and public-sector legal organizations and further creates workplace barriers for individuals seeking career progression.

 - The average legal assistant salary in the province varies widely, ranging between $25,000 and $105,000, with most assistants receiving a salary between $56,000-$75,000 per year.